The DOKOH Journal

 Full grain leather breathes.
 In a hot, humid Indian summer — or in a crowded hospital, a busy school, a public sector office — the foot perspires.
 A breathable upper allows moisture to move through the leather, reducing foot temperature and preventing the buildup of bacteria.
 A genuine leather or bonded leather upper traps that moisture, creating conditions for skin irritation and accelerating the deterioration of the insole beneath it.

 Full grain leather can be maintained.
 Polish and conditioning penetrate the open grain of full grain leather, nourishing the fibres and restoring flexibility.
 The protective coating on top grain leather limits how deeply conditioning agents penetrate.
 Genuine leather does not respond meaningfully to conditioning in the same way.
 A well-maintained pair of full grain leather shoes can last a decade of regular wear.
-The same care applied to genuine leather buys you, at most, a few extra months.

 How to Identify Full Grain Leather When Buying